joshbegley/nyt-latest/previous.md

 `Seymour will not be eligible for reinstatement until Dec.
 2, following Washington's Week 13 home game versus the Tennessee Titans.`\
 https://nytimes.com/athletic/5864738/2024/10/22/commanders-kevon-seymour-suspension/

-**Champions League briefing: Did Vinicius just seal Ballon d'Or?
+**Champions League briefing: Did Vinicius Jr just seal the Ballon d'Or?
 Plus a Pulisic olimpico**\
 `The major talking points from a dramatic on matchweek 3 in the Champions League`\
 https://nytimes.com/athletic/5864095/2024/10/22/vinicius-jr-ballon-dor-goal/